Curry Barker Rejects Easy Scares in His New Film Obsession

 Filmmaker Curry Barker, director of the upcoming horror release Obsession, has stated that his goal is to move away from cheap jump scares.
-In a recent interview, he explained that he seeks a modern fright: a sense of unease and strangeness that lingers with the viewer, rather than the classic sound cue when an object falls.
-Barker criticizes those predictable techniques which, he says, today's audiences no longer tolerate.
+In a recent interview, he explained that he seeks a modern fright: a feeling of discomfort and strangeness that lingers with the viewer, rather than the classic sound blast when an object falls.
+Barker criticizes those predictable techniques which, according to him, today's audiences no longer tolerate.

 Sound design as a tool for unease 🎧